mi-raj04/TestRajRepo/README.md

 ## License

-MyFirstPodRepo is available under the MIT license.
+TestRajRepo is available under the MIT license.
 See the LICENSE file for more info.